pustinek/dogecraft-wiki/_includes/staff/about.md

 Chewcat1 ( Halloween event 2019 )<br>
 MadamWillow ( Halloween event 2019 )<br>
 8bitbugsYT ( Halloween event 2019 )<br>
-BjoernBrandborg ( Survival Market 2019, Main Lobby 2019, Slimefun Spawn, Slimefun Market, Slimefun resource spawn, Winter event 2019 )<br>
+BjoernBrandborg ( Survival Spawn 2019, Summer Event 2019, Survival Market 2019, Main Lobby 2019, Slimefun Spawn, Slimefun Market, Slimefun resource spawn, Winter event 2019 )<br>
-VforViking ( Main Lobby 2019, Slimefun Market, Winter event 2019 )<br>
+VforViking ( Summer Event 2019, Main Lobby 2019, Slimefun Market, Winter event 2019 )<br>
 Luminy_ ( Survival Market 2019 )
+joaco1258 ( Summer Event 2019 )

 <br>
 We also have Veterans that are retired staff.
 We love and appreciate you all and hope continue to enjoy playing on our server.
 Thank you all for being staff and doing a wonderful job.